graphicsdesk/spectate/README.md

 * [Detailed reference of the Spectate API](https://github.com/graphicsdesk/spectate/wiki/API-Documentation).
 * Publish a Spectate story (scroll down)

-### Assets

-Assets like fonts and video should be kept in an `assets/` directory.
-All images should be uploaded to Arc's [Photo Center](https://spectator.arcpublishing.com/photo/).
+Note: All images and videos should be uploaded to Arc's [Photo Center](https://spectator.arcpublishing.com/photo/).
 Their public links can then be put directly in the code or in the Spectate Doc.

 ## Publishing on GitHub Pages